 Our second site is also located in Jerusalem.
-It’s Solomon’s house, constructed after the Temple was completed.
-The specs and schedule can be found in 1 Kings 7.
-In summary, the structure was 100 cubits long, 50 cubits wide and 30 cubits high.
-It took thirteen years to complete the construction of this majestic palace.
+It is Solomon’s palace and adjacent halls.
+The schedule and specs are in 1 Kings 7.
+The structure was 100 cubits long, 50 cubits wide and 30 cubits high, and took 13 years to build.
+Have you completed the calculations and the math?

-Despite all the wisdom and wealth God granted to Solomon, scripture reveals that Solomon eventually turned away from God.
-At some point, he crossed a line—from serving the Lord’s purposes to serving his own desires.
-From 1 Kings 3:10-14, where God commended him for his prayer for discernment and wisdom . . . to 1 Kings 11:9 where Samuel laments, “Now the LORD was angry with Solomon because his heart was turned away from the LORD, the God of Israel, who had appeared to him twice.”
+Scripture reveals that despite the wisdom and wealth that God generously granted to Solomon, he eventually turned away from God.
+We are not told exactly when it happened, but at some point Solomon crossed a line—between serving the Lord’s purposes and serving his own desires.
+From 1 Kings 3:10-14 where God commended Solomon for his prayer for discernment and wisdom to the sad report in 1 Kings 11:9: “Now the LORD was angry with Solomon because his heart was turned away from the LORD, the God of Israel, who had appeared to him twice.”

-That makes me wonder about my own self-awareness . . . and my answers to these probing questions: Am I diligently keeping guard over my heart, or have I let down my defenses?
-What do I spend most of my time thinking and dreaming about?
-What do I really value most, not just say I value?
+Am I protecting my heart (Proverbs 4:23) or have I let down my guard?
+What do I spend most of my time dreaming about?
+What do I really value, not just say I value?

-The Bible provides a prescription for restoring healthy ambition:
+The Bible provides a prescription for healthy ambition:

 “Whatever you do, do it enthusiastically, as something done for the Lord and not for men.”
 (Colossians 3:23)